bookofproofs/bookofproofs.github.io/_sources/history/18th-century/spence.md

 4. Completed successful research on higher mathematics, including Calculus and Geometry.
 5. Created a teaching method which still serves as the basis for many of the teaching of mathematics today.

 Born 31 July 1777, Greenock, Scotland.
-Died 22 May1815, Glasgow, Scotland.
+Died 22 May 1815, Glasgow, Scotland.

 View full biography at [MacTutor](https://mathshistory.st-andrews.ac.uk/Biographies/Spence/)